General Data Protection Regulation

 The GDPR will strengthen individuals' rights and will impact all organizations across the region processing and holding the personal data of data subjects residing in the EU, regardless of the company’s location.

-The European General Data Protection Regulation deadline is officially set for May 25, 2018.
+The European General Data Protection Regulation came into force on May 25, 2018.